Carrot Cake Proat Bars

 I’ve always food-prepped, but my new work scheduling is making it so I need to do a little bit of extra planning.
 I have a 40-minute commute, and once I’m at work I often have a few breaks throughout the day.
 Long enough to eat, get some work done, or do a quick workout, but not worth going 40 minutes home and back.
 So I’m all about the easy, convenient, and portable food prep right now!
 Stay tuned for some more of my favorite food-prep friendly recipes, and tips for maintaining your nutrition (and saving some dough) on crazy work-days.

-Some days I teach really early morning classes, so factoring in the commute, I have to wake up at some un-godly hours.
+Some days I have to teach really early morning classes (5am early), so factoring in the commute, I have to wake up at some un-godly hours!
 So I’ve been working on upping my food prep and plan, especially when it comes to grab-and-go breakfast and snacks!

-On mornings where I have to be out of the house by 3:45am, I will make sure I brew coffee the night before and stick it in the fridge for quick iced coffee in the am, wrap up one of these in some parchment paper, and have a Greek Yogurt ready to go with it.
-With the two together, I get a whopping 42 grams of protein and 50g of carbs for only 370-450 calories .
+On mornings where I have to be out of the house by 3:45am, I will make sure I brew coffee the night before and stick it in the fridge for quick iced coffee, and wrap up one of these in some parchment paper, and have a Greek Yogurt ready to go with it.
+With the two together, I get a whopping 42 grams of protein and 50g of carbs for only 370-450 (depends on the yogurt) calories.
 By the time I get to work and have to be full of energy to teach some really high intensity classes, I’m SO ready to go!
 These bars are also full of fiber, so I generally don’t feel hungry until 10am; that’s a solid 6 hours of long-lasting energy and satiety.
-Check out the recipe below, and share your favorite on-the-go quick breakfasts in the comments!

 -2 ripe bananas